-Kerr-Tar WDB will continue partnering with community colleges, training providers, and employers that provides education and training for skills that lead to quality employment in high-demand jobs or entry-level occupations that lead to high demand jobs.
-For the Kerr-Tar area career pathways will be more diverse with multiple entry and exit points allowing individuals of varying abilities, including low-skilled adults and youth with multiple barriers to employment to have realistic access to pathways.
-By enhancing current career pathway systems as well as developing strategies to integrate new career pathway programs that meets WIOA criteria, participants can enter the pathway at any of levels in addition to entering at the postsecondary level.
-Kerr-Tar will place emphasis on collaboration, co-enrollment, and comprehensive career pathway system that combines education, training, counseling, and support services from multiple programs including SNAP, Employment and Training, the Community and Technical College System (CTCS) of North Carolina and higher education financial assistance, in addition to core programs of WIOA.
+Kerr-Tar WDB will continue partnering with community colleges, training providers, and employers that provides education and training for skills that lead to quality employment in high-demand jobs or entry level occupations that lead to high demand jobs.
+The Kerr-Tar area career pathways will be more diverse with multiple entry and exit points allowing individuals of varying abilities, including low-skilled adults and youth with multiple barriers to employment to have realistic access to pathways.
+By enhancing current career pathway systems as well as developing strategies to integrate new career pathway programs that meet WIOA criteria.
+Participants can enter the pathway at any level including the postsecondary level.
+Kerr-Tar will place emphasis on collaboration, co-enrollment, and a comprehensive career pathway system that combines education, training, counseling, and support services from multiple programs including SNAP, Employment and Training, the Community and Technical College System (CTCS) of North Carolina and higher education financial assistance, in addition to core programs of WIOA.